Mubashwer/github-repo-search/README.md

 A Chrome extension that allows you to quickly search GitHub repositories using the **Alt+G** keyboard shortcut, similar to the Okta Browser Plugin.

+> **⚡ Quick & Dirty Prototype**: This extension was 99% "vibe-coded" as a rapid prototype to test the concept.
+It's functional but built quick and dirty - perfect for experimentation and learning, but don't expect production-level polish! 😄

 ![Image displaying the GitHub Repo Search extension popup](popup-screenshot.png)

 ## Features